Who Is Responsible? Self-Adaptation Under Multiple Concurrent Failures With Unknown Faults in Complex Robotic Systems: Introduction

-Current self-adaptive robotic approaches also do not prioritize between concurrent uncertainties as they rather focus on sequential uncertainties \cite{silva_mros_2023, alberts_rebet_2024, filippone_handling_2024}.
-For example, if the camera of a drone has an outage and the perception model of the drone produces bad results, it is more critical for the robot system to restart the camera instead of attempting to reconfigure the perception model to optimize the results.

-Outside of the robotic domain, some self-adaptivity methods already tackle these problems, such as categorizing events into either repairing or optimizing the managed system \cite{vogel_language_2012} and selecting an adaptation based on its impact on the utility of the system \cite{ghahremani_improving_2019} or selecting the right adaptation based on its effectiveness in the past \cite{cailliau_runtime_2019}.
-However, applying these methods to the robotics domain is not straightforward due to three main reasons.
-One, translating the concepts to robotic systems like \ac{ros} \,---\, a well-known middleware in robotics \cite{macenski_robot_2022} \,---\, is labour-intensive.
-Two, the algorithms and implementations are focused on different domains and require adaptations for the robotics context.
-Finally, a large amount of that code is not open source.
+In general, self-adaptive robotic approaches focused on sequential failures \cite{silva_mros_2023, alberts_rebet_2024, filippone_handling_2024} since the used exemplars are built for this aspect \cite{silva_suave_2023, askarpour_robomax_2021}.
+Outside of the robotic domain, some self-adaptivity methods already tackle these problems \cite{vogel_language_2012, ghahremani_improving_2019,cailliau_runtime_2019}.
+However, applying these methods to the robotics domain is not straightforward for three main reasons.
+First, translating the concepts to robotic systems like the \ac{ros} \,---\, a well-known middleware in robotics \cite{macenski_robot_2022} \,---\, is labor-intensive since such frameworks impose their own constraints.
+Second, existing algorithms and implementations do not cater to the characteristics of the robotics domain, such as tight coupling to the physical world or introducing uncertainties and safety concerns.
+Third, a large part of the code is not open source.

-To address the aforementioned gaps, we adapt several solutions from self-adaptive systems outside of the robotic domain \cite{vogel_language_2012, ghahremani_improving_2019} and apply them, to the best of our knowledge, for the first time to robotics by implementing them in a \ac{ros}-based system.
+To address the aforementioned gaps, we adapt several solutions from self-adaptive systems outside of the robotic domain \cite{vogel_language_2012, ghahremani_improving_2019} and apply them, to the best of our knowledge, for the first time to robotics by implementing them in a \ac{ros}-based system (see \Cref{fig:teaser-figure}).